-Mary Trump says the U.S. has devolved into a version of her “incredibly dysfunctional family”
+Mary Trump says the U.S. has devolved into a version of her ‘incredibly dysfunctional family’

 In the book, Mary Trump paints a grim and even devastating portrait of both her grandfather and uncle, and she said that nothing Trump has done since taking office has shocked her.

-When pressed, she said that not even the president’s incendiary — at a times racist and misogynistic — language, or even his immigration policy separating children and families at the nation’s southern border has surprised her.
+When pressed, she said that not even the president’s incendiary — at times racist and misogynistic — language, or even his immigration policy separating children and families at the nation’s southern border has surprised her.
 “No, the more divisive, the better, the cooler,” she said, explaining what she views as the president’s ethos.

-Mary Trump writes that she considered coming forward to try to stop Trump’s election during the late summer of 2016, and ultimately decided against doing so — a decision she doesn’t regret, in part because she believes nothing could have prevented his election then.
+Mary Trump writes that she considered coming forward to try to stop Trump’s election during the summer of 2016 and ultimately decided against doing so — a decision she doesn’t regret, in part because she believes nothing could have prevented his election then.

-Now, however, she is hoping the fortuitous timing of her book — which was originally scheduled for release in April — could help impact the election.
-And either way, she said she wants to feel like she did her small part to warn the nation about what she views as the dangers of her uncle.
+Now, however, she is hoping the fortuitous timing of her book — which was originally scheduled for release in April — could help impact the November election.
+And either way, she said, she wants to feel like she did her small part to warn the nation about what she views as the dangers of her uncle.

 “I’d seen enough in the last few years to know that no one thing is going to make a bit of difference,” she said.
 “This is going to be — using the expression loosely — death by a thousand lashes, right, and maybe in this case it’s going take a million lashes, so it’s more about adding to the record of egregious things that have happened and for which there has been no accountability.”